Neurology Reveals Roots of Mental Health Disorders

 Social SupportStress Reduction

 Serotonin is a neurotransmitter that helps regulate mood, sleep, appetite, and other functions.
 Imbalances can lead to depression, anxiety, and other mental health issues.
 Fortunately, there are a variety of ways to address these imbalances.
 Exercise, cognitive therapy, social support, and stress reduction are some of the most effective treatments.
 Exercise can help boost serotonin levels, and cognitive therapy can help people learn to better manage their emotions and behavior.
-Social support can help provide emotional validation, while stress reduction can help reduce the effects of stress hormones on the brain.
+Social support can help provide emotional validation, while stress reduction can help reduce the effects of stress on the brain.
 Taking all of these measures can help people find balance and improve their mental health.

 GABA Deficits